Political integration of India: Junagadh

 Although the states were in theory free to choose whether they wished to accede to India or Pakistan, Mountbatten had pointed out that "geographic compulsions" meant that most of them must choose India.
 In effect, he took the position that only the states that shared a border with Pakistan could choose to accede to it.

 The Nawab of Junagadh, a princely state located on the south-western end of Gujarat and having no common border with Pakistan, chose to accede to Pakistan ignoring Mountbatten's views, arguing that it could be reached from Pakistan by sea.
 The rulers of two states that were subject to the suzerainty of Junagadh—Mangrol and Babariawad—reacted to this by declaring their independence from Junagadh and acceding to India.
 In response, the Nawab of Junagadh militarily occupied the states.
 The rulers of neighbouring states reacted angrily, sending their troops to the Junagadh frontier and appealed to the Government of India for assistance.
 A group of Junagadhi people, led by Samaldas Gandhi, formed a government-in-exile, the Aarzi Hukumat ("provisional government").

 India believed that if Junagadh was permitted to go to Pakistan, the communal tension already simmering in Gujarat would worsen, and refused to accept the accession.
 The government pointed out that the state was 80% Hindu, and called for a referendum to decide the question of accession.
 Simultaneously, they cut off supplies of fuel and coal to Junagadh, severed air and postal links, sent troops to the frontier, and reoccupied the principalities of Mangrol and Babariawad that had acceded to India.
 Pakistan agreed to discuss a plebiscite, subject to the withdrawal of Indian troops, a condition India rejected.
 On 26 October, the Nawab and his family fled to Pakistan following clashes with Indian troops.
 On 7 November, Junagadh's court, facing collapse, invited the Government of India to take over the State's administration.
 The Government of India agreed.
 A plebiscite was conducted in February 1948, which went almost unanimously in favour of accession to India.

+To this day, Pakistan claims sovereignty over Junagadh state.